praekelt/go-wazimap-js/README.md

 # go-wazimap-js
-A USSD interface to the Wazimap API
+A USSD interface to the Wazimap API (www.wazimap.co.za) *120*8864*1601#

+Build using the Vumi Javascript Sandbox.